aws-samples/aws-media-asset-preparation-system/docs/GettingStarted.md

 ![](../images/maps_settings.png)

-8. The MAPS interface should now be configured, so let's add some folders and media assets.
+8. The MAPS interface is now be configured, so let's add some folders and media assets.

 ### Creating folders & uploading assets
 1. To add a folder, click the Add Folder button in the controls toolbar.
 Enter a name for the folder and click Create Folder. *Note: to navigate between folders, simply click on the table row.*